 - Three years of experience in emergency management; project management; or development of project or program.

 Final candidate(s) are required to authorize and pass a background investigation prior to an offer of employment.
 Offers of employment are conditional until a background investigation has been successfully completed and all other pre-employment requirements are satisfied.
 The University reserves the right to determine and confirm suitability for employment and to end any employment already begun if the background check reveals disqualifying information.

-This is a temporary full-time administrative position that runs from Jan.
-1, 2013 – Dec.
-31, 2013 during the funding period for the two Ottawa Village research grants.
+Full-time administrative staff position.
 Salary is commensurate with education and experience.
 Administrative pay grade 355.
 Full benefits package available.
-For more information about Administrative pay grades and ranges please click HERE
+For more information on Administrative pay grades and ranges click HERE .

 Submit cover letter w/email address, resume, and contact information of 3 professional references (in one document as one attachment if possible) by email to email@example.com or regular mail to: